oriides/toolboxes/images/rust/README.md

 toolbox enter <container-name>
 ```

-You now have access to the rust toolchain.

 > When entering the container for the first time, make sure to install the additional auxilliary cargo utilities by running:
 >
 > ```bash